SKB-CGN/ioBroker.energiefluss/README.md

 **Design:**
 - change the color of each item
 - Elements can be selected (circle or rectangle)
-- Texts inside the circles can be modified
+- Texts inside the elements can be modified
 - %-texts can have different colors as well
 - define different colors for each line
 - define different colors for each animation on the line
-- change thickness of the circles and lines
+- change thickness of the elments and lines
-- fill the circles with different colors
+- fill the elements with different colors
 - show/hide shadows of the elements
 - change radius of the circles
-- change width and height of the rectangle
+- change width,height and corner rounds of the rectangle
 - define your own color and opacity for the shadows (rgba supported)
 - change fontfaces of the values and texts (own fonts can be imported)
 - change the font size for label, values and %-texts